 Like Happily Ever After, the main show is on Cinderella Castle, and so the best viewing location continues to be in front of the castle, around the hub, and in the plaza gardens.
 However, the projections also extend to Main Street U.S.A, so you may want to stand further back on Main Street to enjoy those projections.
 If possible, you’ll want to view it in many different locations.
 And while the fireworks can be enjoyed from anywhere in the park and even at Magic Kingdom resort beaches, the “story” really comes from the projections, so you’re best bet is to grab a good spot early and wait for the show.

 We think another part of the problem was confusion over what the show would be about.
-Many people thought this would be a 50th-anniversary fireworks show about Walt Disney World.
+Many people thought this would be a 50th anniversary fireworks show about Walt Disney World.
 It’s not.
-It’s a new fireworks show that debuted as part of the 50th-anniversary celebration.
+It’s a new fireworks show that debuted as part of the 50th anniversary celebration.
 There’s a difference.
 It wasn’t designed to go through the history of the park.

 Another common criticism is that it’s all-new movies and ignores the classics.
 As mentioned above, this is simply factually untrue.
 We were surprised by how many of the classics popped up, including some we had completely forgotten about.
 While much of the core music draws from movies in the last 25 years, there is a great spread of Disney and Pixar characters represented.
 Chances are, almost everyone is going to spot scenes from their favorite movie.

 That’s not to say that the show is perfect or the best thing ever.
 On my second viewing and Chad’s first, I got a much better sense of some of the criticisms.
 The songs could be better, there could be more Disney songs, particularly in the middle, and the score could be improved upon.
 Chad felt that overall the music was a mess.
-There is no strong melody or core song you’ll find yourself singing along with during the show or once you get home (like Happily Ever After).
+There is no strong melody or a core song you’ll find yourself singing along with during the show or once you get home (like Happily Ever After).
 There were moments (like the Moana sections) where the fan-favorite songs were strong and clear.
 However, during much of the show, it seems they are trying to fit too much in, and some of the mash-ups made the show’s music seem confusing and at times, chaotic.
 Chad also felt that during the parts where the show’s core song, “You Are the Magic”, is playing, there is way too much going on in the arrangement.
-It’s difficult to pick out the words, and he couldn’t find the melody.
+It was difficult to pick out the words, and he couldn’t find the melody.
 Overall, the music is the biggest problem with the show.
 If it fails to catch on with fans, this will be the reason why.

 However, on the second viewing, I still got emotional at the message, was even more impressed with the projections, loved the fireworks even more, and I liked the song “You are the Magic” more on the second listen.
 I remember not liking “Happily Ever After” when that song was first released.
 Sometimes a new song needs time to grow on you.
 Chad enjoyed the show and also saw room for improvement.
 While he isn’t crazy about it yet, he thinks the show can grow on him with more viewings.